evanx/mpush-redis/related.md

 - Redis is great for shared state and asynchronous messaging, to enable stateless microservices
 - Node is great for small codebases like microservices
 - ES2016 async/await is great for Node

-However, NATS messaging service should be considered for high-performance messaging.

 #### Planned demo